 Willie Nelson's 'Crazy' Luck

-Writing credit for "Crazy”–originally titled "Stupid”–goes to none other than Willie Nelson.
-Back then, Nelson, Roger Miller, Mel Tillis and other future stars hustled around Middle Tennessee to get their compositions heard on Music Row.
+Writing credit for "Crazy"-- originally titled "Stupid" -- goes to none other than Willie Nelson(billed at the time as Hugh Nelson).
+Back then, Nelson, Roger Miller, Mel Tillis and other future stars hustled to get their compositions heard on Music Row.
 Nelson wrote "Crazy" with Billy Walker in mind, but the singer felt that the song better suited a woman.
-Roy Drusky balked at proclaiming "I'm crazy" for the same reason.
-Fortunately, Cline's husband Charlie Dick loved Nelson's song enough to pitch it to his wife–the only country singer at the time capable of doing the song's complex melody justice.
-It became one of Cline's biggest hits, with her execution of each high note making her claims of "feeling so lonely" as believable as any heart-breaking line ever cut to wax.
+Roy Drusky balked at proclaiming "I'm crazy" for the same reason (he also passed on "I Fall to Pieces").
+Fortunately, Cline's husband Charlie Dick loved Nelson's song so much he pitched it to his wife -- the only country singer at the time capable of doing the song's complex melody justice.
+It became one of Cline's greatest hits (along with "Walkin' After Midnight," "Sweet Dreams" and "She's Got You") with her execution of each high note making her claims of "feeling so lonely" as believable as any heart-breaking line ever cut to wax.

-A Enduring Classic
+An Enduring Classic